oracle-devrel/devo.tutorials/way-to-go-on-oci/way-to-go-on-oci-article2.md

 The request we sent to the API Gateway is sent over HTTPS to the default HTTPS port of 443.
 The public subnet that we associated with the API Gateway was configured in the previous installment of the series to allow inbound traffic for port 20-22 (for SSH connections) and for port 80 (plain HTTP traffic).
 We now need to extend that definition to also allow ingress traffic to port 443.

-{% imgx aligncenter assets/way-to-go-on-oci-article-2-http-serverport-network-rules.png 896 329 "http serverport-network-rules" %}
+{% imgx aligncenter assets/way-to-go-on-oci-article-2-http-serverport-network-rules.png 896 329 "Overview of the impact of setting the HTTP_SERVER_PORT parameter: on the route definition, the ingress network rule for the VM, the egress rule for the API Gateway and the myserver application" %}

 Type *net* in the search bar and click on link *Virtual Cloud Networks* in the services list.
 Click on the *VCN* that was created earlier and subsequently on the *Subnet* that was associated to the API Gateway.
 Click on the *Security List*.
 Click on *Add Ingress Rule*.